defenseunicorns/zarf-package-software-factory/doc/fork-and-build.md

     make all
     ```

-Now that the necessary packages are created, it is time to [Initialize the cluster](initialize.md).
+Now that the necessary packages are created, it is time to [Deploy](deploy.md).